Breastfeeding a Baby With Fever or Cold – Is It Safe?

-Many mothers often have questions or concerns with regards to sickness/illness and breastfeeding.
+Many mothers often have questions or concerns regarding sickness or illness while breastfeeding.
 Understandably, it can be a source of great anxiety and lead to many questions about the best path forward for your health and your child’s health.
-The following article will attempt to address some of those questions and concerns, provide more specific guidance on the situations in which it is acceptable to breastfeed and enlist precautions to be taken to minimize the risks of infection to your baby from contact.
+Whether you are breastfeeding while cold or fever strikes, or wondering about nursing with a cold, it’s important to get accurate information to guide your decisions.
+The following article will attempt to address some of those questions and concerns, provide more specific guidance on the situations in which it is acceptable to breastfeed, and outline precautions to be taken to minimize the risks of infection to your baby from contact.

-In general, yes – it is safe to breastfeed your children even if you have common illnesses such as a sore throat, cough, cold, fever, and the like.
+In general, yes – it is safe to breastfeed your children even if you have common illnesses such as a sore throat, cough, cold, fever during lactation, and the like.
 A mother produces antibodies to protect her child even when someone sneezes around.
 Also by the time the mother has contracted any contagious disease, chances are that the baby is already exposed to it.

 Why Breastfeed Even if You Have Cold or Fever?

 You can keep breastfeeding your baby, even if you take antiviral medicines for flu-like symptoms.
 A mother’s breastmilk is custom-made for her baby, providing antibodies that babies need to fight infection.
 So, continuing to breastfeed can protect your baby from the infection that your body is fighting.
-In case you have a cold, fever, or even COVID it is not recommended to stop breastfeeding.
+In case you have a cold, fever while breastfeeding, or even COVID, it is not recommended to stop breastfeeding.

 The following are the reasons why breastfeeding is important for your baby even if you are sick :